shipcloud/shipcloud-developer-portal/concepts/index.md

 backoffice to reveal a webhook nav entry.
 There you can add webhooks and specify which events should trigger sending a message to your URL.

-This feature is still in beta so please send a request to support@shipcloud.io for it to be made available for you.

 ## Testing
 There are a lot of tools out there for testing webhooks.
 If you'd like a starting point check out this blogpost called [_60+ Tools and Services for API and Webhook Logging, Debugging, Testing,